Last Updated on May 3, 2021 by laurenpacek

 - Hoisin sauce: Hoisin sauce is sort of like an Asian BBQ sauce.

-- Soy sauce: Gotta have that salty flavor.
+- Soy sauce: Gotta have that salty, umami flavor.

 - Rice wine vinegar: The acidity from this vinegar provides nice balance to the sweet hoisin and salty soy sauce.

 - Ginger: Freshly grated would be best, but you can also use the tubes of ginger paste that are sold in the produce section in a pinch.